 5. Country Vinyl

 If you want another option besides wood, vinyl is a great choice.
 You can find budget-friendly vinyl in styles that approximate softwood like pine.
-Additionally, vinyl floors are available in a variety of plank patterns that can give your flooring the warm and unique appearance of wood.
+Additionally, vinyl floors are available in various plank patterns that give your flooring the warm and unique appearance of wood.

 Vinyl floors are waterproof, easy to clean and easy to install.
 They can be an excellent alternative, especially in bathrooms, kitchens and similar areas in your home.
 You can enjoy the look of natural wood without the upkeep or poor water resistance.